CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ## Overview

 I played the role of a Security Operations Center *(SOC)* analyst for a company, called Virtual Space Industries *(VSI)*.
 Tasked with monitoring an Apache web server, that hosts the administrative webpage; and a Windows operating system, which runs many of VSI’s back-end operations.
-Working in a small group, we employed Splunk to craft a monitoring environment, developing tailored reports, alerts, dashboards, and an add-on app to fortify the security of this fictitional organization.
-A pivotal element of this project entailed simulating an attack to gauge the efficacy of our monitoring solutions.
+Working in a small group, we employed Splunk to craft a monitoring environment, tailored reports, alerts, dashboards, and an add-on app to fortify the security of this fictitional organization.
+A pivotal element of this project entailed simulating an attack to gauge the efficiency of our monitoring solutions.
 Following the simulated attack, we conducted an analysis of the system's performance in detecting the threat(s).
 The culmination of this effort was later presented to our cybersecurity bootcamp class, to offer insights for enhancing cybersecurity within a broader organizational context. <add docs here>

 ## Equipment and Tools